pierrickbourrat/SAPoLSN/content/vision/index.md

           position: right
           color: '#666'
       - title: What We Do
-        content: The SAPoLNS is organised around two yearly activities -- A summer school organised in turn by Macquarie, Peking and Fudan, and a workshop organised by CASIP.
+        content: The SAPoLSN is organised around two yearly activities -- A summer school organised in turn by Macquarie, Peking and Fudan, and a workshop organised by CASIP.
         align: left
         background:
           image: